sirius-ms/sirius-docs.github.io/docs/_pages/intro.md

 detail for SIRIUS.

 SIRIUS expects **MS and MS/MS** spectra as input.
-It is possible to omit the MS data, but it will make the analysis more time consuming and might give you worse results.
+It is possible to omit the MS data, but it will make the analysis more time-consuming and might give you worse results.
 In this case, you should consider limiting the candidate molecular formulas to those found in PubChem.